Isopach/isopach.github.io/_posts/2020-08-01-HacktivityCon-2020.md

 I played guess the flag with CTF.SG last week, spending a total of 3 hours to solve 20+/- of all the guess challenges.
 We only had a few people playing, so it wasn't surprising that we finished around top 40.

+All-in-all, I think that guess challenges are fine when they are kept to a fraction of the amount of points for the usual challenges.
+Maybe not so fun for teams competing for tiebreaker though.

 ---

 ## Scavenger Hunt